gfonteno/oci/oci-vtaps-flow-logs/get-started/get-started.md

 ### Prerequisites

-- Cloud Account Name - The name of your tenancy (supplied by the administrator or in your Oracle Cloud welcome email)
+* Cloud Account Name - The name of your tenancy (supplied by the administrator or in your Oracle Cloud welcome email)
+* Administration access to the respective home region
-- Username
+* Username
-- Password
+* Password

 ## Task 1: Log into Oracle Cloud